 Panther chameleons are tree-dwellers by nature, so you will want to design an enclosure that is well-suited for vertical climbing.
 When the chameleon is young (less than 6 months), the cage should be small enough for it to catch prey with ease.
 A cage that is 16x16x20 inches is the perfect size.

-Once your panther chameleon grows into adulthood, bigger is always better for its cage.
-It should have an enclosure of at least 18-inch x 18-inch x 36-inch, but larger is recommended for optimal health.
-Again, panther chameleons are very territorial, so do not house more than one together, they will fight.
+Once your panther chameleon grows into adulthood, bigger is always better when it comes to its living space.
+It should have an enclosure no smaller than 18x18x36 inches, but a larger cage is recommended for optimal health.
+Panther chameleons are very territorial, so do not house more than one together; they will fight.

-Chameleons need a lot of fresh air, and they can get upper respiratory infections if they are left in stagnant air.
-Consider either an all-screen cage or a cage with at least two screened walls to provide ample amounts of fresh air.
-If the air inside your home is dry, especially if you use the air conditioner or heater, having a few glass walls can be valuable for retaining humidity in the cage.
+Chameleons need a lot of fresh air and can contract upper respiratory infections if they are left in stagnant air.
+Consider either an all-screen cage or a cage with at least two screened walls to provide plenty of fresh air.
+If the air inside your home is dry, especially if you use an air conditioner or heater, having a few glass walls can be valuable for retaining humidity in the cage.
 In warmer months, you can use an outdoor cage.

 The panther chameleon’s home should be designed for life above ground.
 Include lots of vegetation, vines, branches and a mix of live and artificial plants.
 Panther chameleons love to climb, and an assortment of greenery will give them climbing entertainment and places to hide.
 Include a few areas that are entirely hidden from view to provide them with a full sense of security.

-Live plants are beneficial because they contribute to more humidity in the cage.
-When using live plants, make sure to clean off the leaves and change the soil to ensure you remove any pesticides.
-Replant them in a natural potting soil, and place smooth stones over the dirt, so the feeder insects don’t bury underneath.
+Live plants are beneficial to panther chameleon care because they contribute to more humidity in the cage.
+When using live plants, clean the leaves and change the soil to remove any pesticides.
+Replant them in a natural potting soil and place smooth stones over the dirt so the feeder insects don’t bury underneath.
 Some great options for live plants include: